kymckay/f28wp-project/CONTRIBUTING.md

 To ensure formatting consistency between various editors and operating systems, we're using [EditorConfig](https://editorconfig.org).
 Please check that your text editor or IDE supports it (or install the corresponding plugin).

+### Database Setup

+When running locally, login configuration for MySQL is set in a `db.json` file under the `server` directory (a template file is provided).
+A database name must be specified which should already exist on your server (management should be undertaken separately).

+When deployed to Heroku the database connection configuration is set using process environment variables.

 ## Style Standards

 Our JavaScript is written in ES6 syntax following the [Airbnb style guide](https://github.com/airbnb/javascript).